The ground electronic state of CS: the potential curve and associated Born-Oppenheimer rovibrational spectrum: Potential energy curve

 where the first term $Z_{\rm C}Z_{\rm S}/R$ represents the Coulomb repulsion and $\veps_0=E_{\rm Ti} +|E_{\rm C}+E_{\rm S} |=-416.424213$~{\it hartree}.
 On the other hand the behavior of the potential energy at large internuclear distances $R \rightarrow \infty$ corresponds to the multipole expansion of the (induced) moments

-For neutral heteronuclear diatomic molecules, $C_5=0$~\cite{MK:1971,IK:2006} and the van der Waals constant is $C_6=41.95229$~\cite{CH:2023}.
-Due to the fact that the ground states of the atoms, to which CS dimer dissociates, appear to be in a $^3$P state~\cite{CH:2023,MSE:2018}, the constant $C_5$ can be non-zero and it can be taken as $C_5=28.70673$~\cite{CH:2023}.
+For neutral heteronuclear diatomic molecules, $C_5=0$~\cite{MK:1971,IK:2006} and the van der Waals constant is $C_6=41.95229$~\cite{CH:2023} (Estimate from the London formula gives $C_6=58.02$~\cite{PCSFBMM:2018}).
+Due to the fact that the ground states of the atoms, to which CS dissociates, appear to be in a $^3$P state~\cite{CH:2023,MSE:2018}, the constant $C_5$ can be non-zero and it can be taken as $C_5=28.70673$~\cite{CH:2023} \footnote{Alternative value is $C_5=27.34$ proposed in~\cite{PCSFBMM:2018}}.
 We will explore both possible scenarios, $C_5=0$ and $C_5\neq 0$.

 Matching the expansions (\ref{EsmallR}) and (\ref{ElargeR}) into a single function leads to the B-O potential energy curve in the form of a two-point Pad\'e approximant,